-I’ve had the opportunity to share this recipe at quite a few parties this Christmas season and it has received great reviews.
+I’ve had the opportunity to share this recipe at quite a few parties during the Christmas holidays and it received great reviews.
 Most are very surprised when they discover that the ‘caramel’ dip doesn’t contain any sugar or dairy.
 (Surprise…it’s made using dates!)

 4 large Fuji or Gala Apples (I think I would even enjoy Granny Smith)

 8 Medjool dates (Medjool naturally has a caramel flavor, so I’d say Medjool dates are a key ingredient in this recipe)

 1/4 cup unsweetened almond milk (coconut milk is also an option)

 1/2 cup water